 So Rhodes fell.
 Isn’t it now time for the real physical spaces that divide us to fall, to be demolished, to transform and re-contextualised?

 My hometown of Actonville made the news in the last few weeks.
-For all the wrong the reasons though.
+For all the wrong reasons though.
 It was cast as a hotbed of xenophobic violence.
 The news reports focused on riot police subduing angry mob of protesters spewing foreign vengeance.
 The focus was on the ever-present Hostels.

-In 1992, even before the official fall of apartheid, the hostels were seen as tangible product of apartheid.
-According to South African history online, discussions had been held between President de Klerk and Nelson Mandela on the question of the hostels and agreement had been reached that to phase them out and make provision for both family and single person accommodation.
+In 1992, even before the official fall of apartheid, the hostels were seen as a tangible product of apartheid.
+According to South African history online, discussions had been held between President de Klerk and Nelson Mandela on the question of the hostels and an agreement had been reached that to phase them out and make provision for both family and single person accommodation.

 Since then nothing has changed.

 Fear.
 Crime.
 The hostels loom large on the no-go areas for the communities they located in.
-The hostels remain hotbeds and incubators of crime and a continue to be a symbol of fear and division in struggling communities.
+The hostels remain hotbeds and incubators of crime and continue to be a symbol of fear and division in struggling communities.

 I know.
 I have watched it within my community first hand.